 Israel bombards hospital, school in Gaza, a day after Nuseirat massacre

-Israel continues bombing and burning homes in northern Gaza and bombing Khan Younis in the south.
+Israel has killed dozens over past day as it continues to bomb and burn homes in northern Gaza and strikes Khan Younis.

 Israel is still attacking schools, medical targets and homes across the Gaza Strip, killing and injuring several people just one day after dozens were massacred in a strike on Nuseirat camp.